danieleloscozzese/senate-scraper/README.md

 # senate-scraper

-A tool to scrape the email addresses of Italian senators
+A tool to scrape the email addresses of Italian senators.